Range Map

 The Daher TBM 940 is the 2019 evolution of the TBM 900-series single-engine turboprop.
 It is built around the same 850-shp Pratt & Whitney Canada PT6A-66D and aerodynamically-cleaned airframe as the 900, 910, and 930, but is distinguished by two automation firsts in its class: an integrated autothrottle, the first fitted to a production turboprop in the TBM weight category, and, on 2020 and later airframes, Garmin’s HomeSafe emergency autoland.
 The autothrottle manages power from climb through approach off the Garmin G3000 touchscreen deck, easing the hand-flying workload that has always been the cost of single-pilot turbine speed.

-Underneath the avionics, the 940 is the familiar TBM: a pressurized, six-seat airplane that cruises at 330 KTAS at FL280 on a single PT6A’s fuel, with 1,730 nm of range and a 31,000 ft ceiling.
+Underneath the avionics, the 940 is the familiar TBM: a pressurised, six-seat airplane that cruises at 330 KTAS at FL280 on a single PT6A’s fuel, with 1,730 nm of range and a 31,000 ft ceiling.
 It shares the 900’s 7,394 lb MTOW and core performance, so the 940’s real contribution is workload and safety automation rather than raw numbers.
 It was produced from 2019 until the 2022 arrival of the TBM 960, which replaced the PT6A-66D and its manual power lever with the digitally-governed PT6E-66XT and single-lever e-throttle.
+Choose the TBM 940 when the autothrottle and HomeSafe safety automation are the priority and a used 940 is more compelling than a new 960 or 980.

 Key Features for GA Buyers